-Is Lavender Brown dead or alive?
-Pottermore’s latest revamp reminded us of an important question that has been unanswered since 2007.
+Does Lavender Brown die in the books?
+The answer has never been clear, and Pottermore’s latest revamp reminded us of an important question that has been unanswered since 2007.

 Lavender Brown’s death has been a hot question amongst the fandom for years.
 The book never explicitly stated whether she died or not during the Battle of Hogwarts.
 And while the movie does suggest she dies, Pottermore once wrote that she was “presumed” dead.

 So which is it?
 Below, you’ll find our most recent coverage of Lavender Brown’s death.

 Update 2 (February 2018): Pottermore has published a new article on their website in which they remind us that they still don’t know if Lavender is dead or alive.
 The writer of the article appears to throw a little shade at Rowling, noting that it was a “disservice” to the character to never reveal her fate in Deathly Hallows:

 That’s right: despite everything, Lavender fought for her ex-boyfriend, who frankly treated her appallingly, not to mention his mates.
 And she might have even lost her life!
 Another disservice to Lavender was that, even though we’d known her since she became the first-ever Gryffindor from Harry’s year, we never even found out if she recovered from Fenrir Greyback’s attack

 Yep, even Rowling’s own website is wondering why the author didn’t answer the important question!

 With Pottermore recently suffering a loss of staff, and Rowling still not answering the question via her website or Twitter, it seems unlikely that we’re going to learn about the character’s fate anytime soon.